jccherry/Data-Structures-And-Algorithms/First Trimester Projects/John/README.md

 # John's First Trimester Project

 ## Introdution
 I decided, because I lack the background in recursion (as of now.
-I will study recursion first thing in the second trimester) necessary to implement trees effectively, that I would undertake a problem from Chapter 6, but I modified the prompt slightly to experiment.
+I will study recursion first thing in the second trimester) necessary to implement trees effectively, that I would undertake a problem from Chapter 6, but I modified the prompt slightly to experiment and implement concepts from Algorithm Analysis and put it into practice.
 The Original Prompt states:

 "The introduction of Section 6.1 notes that stacks are often used to provide “undo” support in applications like a Web browser or text editor.
 While support for undo can be implemented with an unbounded stack, many applications provide only limited support for such an undo history, with a fixed-capacity stack.
 When push is invoked with the stack at full capacity, rather than throwing a Full exception (as described in Exercise C-6.16), a more typical semantic is to accept the pushed element at the top while “leaking” the oldest element from the bottom of the stack to make room.
 Give an implementation of such a LeakyStack abstraction, using a circular array with appropriate storage capacity."